-This course was created partly for non-English-majors who recognize that a university experience is not complete without at least one Shakespeare course but who may hesitate to enroll in a 300-level class they think will be filled with lots of literary and language virtuosi.
+This course was created to include non-English-majors who recognize that a university experience is not complete without at least one Shakespeare course but who may hesitate to enroll in a 300-level class they think will be filled with lots of literary and language virtuosi.

 So, we'll read and see (primarily in the form of film clips) some Shakespeare plays, most of which will be selected by class vote.
-We'll give some attention to Tudor cultural studies and heretical consideration to the Authorship Controversy.
+We'll give some attention to Tudor cultural studies and heretical consideration to the Shakespeare Authorship Question.

 Why you want this course:

 - You can finally work past the trauma of high school Shakespeare.

 - Shakespeare essentially created our conception of what a human being is, of human psychology and human relationships.
 In other words, Shakespeare created us.

 - How can you accept a university degree without having taken a Shakespeare class?

 - Shakespeare shaped the English language more than anyone else, ever.

 - It may be your last chance to master this key field of subtle literacy.